BALL-Project/ball/Windows/README.txt

 		seem to work.
 See README2.txt for instructions on how to build BALL per Makefiles.

 2.)
-BALL can only be installed if Python 2.3.x is installed!
+The BALL contrib package provides Python 2.3.5, if you want to
+		use an other version of Python, you can install it into the CONTRIB directory in BALL\Windows\CONTRIB\Python.
-		(Currently we advise you to use the release 2.3.5.)
+		(But we suggest you stick to the version we provide in the contrib package.)
 		Python can be obtained free of charge from http://www.python.org/ftp/python/2.3.5/Python-2.3.5.exe

 3.)
-To create the GUI part of BALL or Python support for BALL, you need the QT
+To create the GUI part of BALL or Python support for BALL, you need the QT 4.
-		library 3.3.X.
-(Threads support enabled).
-		Unfortunately QT 3.3 for Windows is not available under the GPL, so you need a commercial licence if you want to compile the GUI part.
+		Unfortunately QT 4 for Windows Visual Studio is not available under the GPL, so you need a commercial licence if you want to compile the GUI part.
-		Future versions of BALL will be build on top of QT 4.X, which is available under the GPL for Windows.
+		The QTDIR environment variable must to be set (this is in general done by the QT installation).

 -----------------------------------------------------------------------------------
 ------------------------------------ INSTALLATION: --------------------------------